 In order to identify latent risks in business activities on a regular basis and to strengthen systems for detecting and managing material risks, this committee analyzes and assesses the impact and frequency of risks on business, and discusses countermeasures for high-risk business areas to contain any risk before it occurs or ensure a swift response if a risk does materialize.
 The committee is chaired by the Group CFO and committee members include outside directors and executive officers.
-The committee held 4 meetings during FY2021.
+The committee met four times during FY2022.